 An angelnet is any all-pervasive distributed processing supervision and safety infrastructure.
 Angelnets are found on many developed worlds and megastructures, and in many smaller habs of all kinds in polities throughout Terragen space.
 They protect sapient populations or important local subsystems and other valued beings or objects by eliminating both accidents and deliberate attacks.
-The archetypical angelnet is designed and operated by a transapient intellect, and consists of ubiquitous utility fog plus the region's machines and bots.
+The archetypical angelnet is designed and operated by a transapient intellect, and consists of ubiquitous smart matter (including rapidly deployable utility fog) plus the region's machines and bots.
 Less pervasive or less sophisticated angelnets are also widely used.

 Some critics question Sephirotic benevolence in creating angelnet systems, or claim it makes ordinary sophonts overly dependent on the Archailects.
 For instance the hu supremacist philosopher and polemicist Adam Alwaysbaseline and his school argue that angelnets remove true freedom of choice because they eliminate the option of self-harm.
 Advocates of angelnets counter that those who wish to engage in dangerous extreme sports, or even in other more deliberate self-harm, are still allowed to do so in standard Sephirotic angelnets provided that this desire is not the result of a psychological, physiological, or memetic dysfunction that would override true free will.
 Critics of this approach point out that it is the angelnet's designers and operators who ultimately determine what may be defined as a "dysfunction".